ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

        the one obtained using doubly degenerate bands.

         !!!
 Warning "Warning"
-            While in the case of the O2 above, we were able to get our calculations to at least converge by using a metallic occupation instead of using spin polarization, in the case of iron, it will still be a metal when you use spin polarization, so you should not remove the input variables associated with this.
+            While in the case of the O2 molecule discussed above, we were able to get our calculations to converge by smearing the occupancies and not using spin polarization instead of using spin polarization, in the case of iron, it will still be a metal when you use spin polarization, so you should not remove the input variables associated with this.